 - Turning charcuterie board

-Instructions for an Easy Charcuterie Board for Kids and Teens
+How to Make an Easy Charcuterie Board for Teens and Kids

-I fill the bowls with stuff that won't hold shape like trail mix, and candy
+Fill the bowls with stuff that will easily spill or things that are harder to hold shape like trail mix and candy.

-Start filling in around the the bowl.
-Items like pretzels and goldfish that spread out I place in the center to contain them.
+Start filling in around the the bowls.
+Items that are prone to spreading out like pretzels and goldfish are placed in the center to contain them.

-Hint: Make it good and full, stuff as much as you possibly can on there.
-It will look so much better.
+Hint: Last thing - make it good and full!
+Stuff as much as you possibly can on there because it will look so much better.

 Substitutions for Charcuterie Boards for Kids and Teens